NBA Hall of Fame

 He also experienced significant success in the AAU, leading the Denver Safeways to a national title in 1937.
 His ability to mold talent—including Hall of Famer Kenny Sailors, the pioneer of the modern jump shot—cemented his legacy as one of the game's greatest teachers.
 He was inducted into the Basketball Hall of Fame in 1980.

-Shelton's Awards & Records
+Shelton's Awards & Honors

 • NCAA (1943)